donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

 donuts are yummy!
 ```

-Going from the bottom up: we're calling `ds/signal` with two arguments, a
+Going from the bottom up: on line 10 we're calling `ds/signal` with two
-_system map_ and the _signal_ `::ds/start`.
-You can see that there's a map that
+arguments, a _system map_ and the _signal_ `::ds/start`.
+On line 8y ou can see
-has the `:printer` with a map as its value, and that inner map includes the key
+that there's a map that has the key `:printer` with a map as its value, and that
-`::ds/start` -- the same keyword that we passed to `ds/signal`.
-Its function
+inner map includes the key `::ds/start` -- the same keyword that we passed to
-gets called, and the result is that a true statement about donuts got printed.
+`ds/signal`.
+Its function gets called, and the result is that a true statement
+about donuts got printed.

 How does this happen?
 What is the relationship between all these pieces -- the
 `ds/signal` function, the structure of the `system` map, and the `::ds/signal`